Steven Brooks (lacrosse): Professional

-2020–Present: New York Atlas; In January 2020, Brooks was named assistant coach of the New York Atlas in the professional lacrosse league PLL.
+2020: New York Atlas; In January 2020, Brooks was named assistant coach of the New York Atlas in the professional lacrosse league PLL.
 He is the first ever PLL player turned coach in the league's history.
 On October 21, 2023, he was named the interim head coach with the resignation of Ben Rubeor.

 February 2023: Brooks was named interim head coach of the New York Atlas for the 2023 Championship Series.
 Brooks led the Atlas to an outstanding showing, going undefeated in group play with a +27 goal differential, locking in the #1 seed.
-Ultimately, the New York Atlas fell short in the Finals to the Chrome LC (PLL) in a nail-biting ending, 23-24.
+Ultimately, the New York Atlas fell short in the Finals to the Chrome LC (PLL) in a nail-biting ending, 23–24.

 March 2023: The PLL named coach Mike Pressler as the new New York Atlas head coach.
 Coach Pressler elevated Brooks to offensive coordinator.

-March 2024: The PLL named Steven Brooks as the Head Coach for 2024 Men’s Professional Lacrosse Exhibition Game on March 20, 2024 at Fujitsu Stadium in Kawasaki, Kanagawa, Japan, featuring Premier Lacrosse League vs. SEKAI CROSSE.
-Brooks led the PLL All-Stars to an 8-5 victory over SEKAI CROSSE.
+March 2024: The PLL named Steven Brooks as the Head Coach for 2024 Men's Professional Lacrosse Exhibition Game on March 20, 2024, at Fujitsu Stadium in Kawasaki, Kanagawa, Japan, featuring Premier Lacrosse League vs. SEKAI CROSSE.
+Brooks led the PLL All-Stars to an 8–5 victory over SEKAI CROSSE.

 February 2025: Brooks was named acting head coach of the New York Atlas for the 2025 Championship Series, leading the team to a dominant 25–13 opening win over the Maryland Whipsnakes and a competitive group stage that included a close 20–23 loss to the Utah Archers.
 In the semifinals, the Atlas controlled much of the game but were edged out in overtime by the Boston Cannons, ending their run.
-Though they fell short of the title, Brooks’s leadership and play-calling showcased his ability to maximize talent and establish the Atlas as one of the league’s most dynamic teams.
+Though they fell short of the title, Brooks's leadership and play-calling showcased his ability to maximize talent and establish the Atlas as one of the league's most dynamic teams.